SaranyaVelu-SK/React/README.md

                 [] → runs once (like componentDidMount)
                 [someVar] → runs when someVar changes
-                No array → runs after every render
+                No array → runs after every render *Why can't the callback function of useEffect be async?*
+-   An async function always returns a Promise
+-   But React expects the return value of useEffect to be: undefined → means “no cleanup” or a cleanup function → runs on unmount or before re-run
+-   If a Promise is returned, React can’t treat it as a cleanup function

 ## 4️⃣useNavigate:
 `useParams` is a React Router hook that lets you access dynamic segments of the URL.
 For example, if your route is `/user/:id`, calling `const { id } = useParams()` inside the component will give you the value of `id` from the URL.